Sophie (musician): Legacy

+On 4 June 2021, Sophie's brother Benny Long announced plans to release some of her unreleased work.
 On 21 June 2024, a video was uploaded to Sophie's YouTube channel titled "@MSMSMSM_FOREVER", containing an hour and three seconds of silence and listing dates and times around 24 and 25 June in five different time zones.
 Three days later, it was announced that a posthumous self-titled album, produced by Sophie and Benny Long, would be released on 27 September via Transgressive and Future Classic.
 "Reason Why" featuring BC Kingdom and Kim Petras was officially released as a single.
+On 18 June 2025, Numbers rereleased her PRODUCT compilation as a 10 year anniversary including 2 new tracks "Get Higher" and "Ooh".